lean-delivery/ansible-role-gitlab-runner/README.md

   - `gitlab_host`
   Docker gitlab server.
 Default value is `git.epam.com`
   - `gitlab_runner_tags`
   The tags associated with the Runner.
+Should be comma delimited.
 Default value is `delegated`
   - `gitlab_runner_untagged_builds_run`
   Config that prevents it from picking untagged jobs.
 Default value is `False`
   - `gitlab_runner_lock_to_project`
   Config that lock the Runner to current project.
 Default value is `False`
   - `gitlab_runner_executor`
   Runner executor.
 Default value is `shell`
+  - `gitlab_runner_extra_options`
+  Extra option for runner registration process.
+Default value is `undefined`
   - `gitlab_runner_limit`
   Config that Limit how many jobs can be handled concurrently by this token. `0` simply means don't limit.
 Default value is `1`
   - `gitlab_runner_concurrent`